oreinecke/couchgis/README.md

   yet, any number is ok.
 Fields like `_rev`, that aren't lists, only need their values quoted in one place.
 It doesn't even need to be in the first row.

+When uploading new revisions, both layouts can be used at the same time.
+This allows some crafty array manipulation (like shifting an element of Use.* to the top if its area equals 2.3).

 ###How LibreOffice Calc Handles Line Breaks

 LibreOffice Calc handles line breaks in a very crappy way.
 I can't really blame